CaullenOmdahl/Reposourcer-Upwork/README.md

 - Caching of API responses using Redis
 - Pagination for stargazer results
 - Filters for location and email availability
+- User-friendly interface with modals for API key input

 ## Technologies Used
 - Svelte for the frontend